msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Camera

 View space can be defined as the camera's coordinate frame. _GLM_ provides `glm::lookAt` to calculate the view matrix, which accepts three inputs: `eye` (camera position in world space), `center` (target position in world space), and `up` (positive $y$ direction in world space). _GLM_ internally calculates a **forward** ($z$) vector by subtracting the camera position from the target position.
-Then, it obtaines a **right** ($x$) vector by taking the cross product of the forward and up vectors.
+Then, it obtains a **right** ($x$) vector by taking the cross product of the forward and up vectors.
 Because the provided up vector might not be orthogonal to both the forward and right vectors, _GLM_ calculates a local **up** ($y$) vector by taking the cross product of these two vectors.
 The final three direction vectors with the camera at the origin constitute a new coordinate frame.

 ```cpp
 static constexpr glm::vec3 WORLD_UP = glm::vec3(0.0f, 1.0f, 0.0f);